Chaudhary Charan Singh International Airport: Runway

-CCSIA has ILS CAT IIIB capability on runway 27, which enables landing in low visibility conditions.

-Delhi, Lucknow, Bangalore, Kolkata, Jaipur, and Amritsar are the only 6 airports in India with ILS CAT IIIB which helps flights land safely even with visibility as low as 50 metres.
+The airport has one runway oriented 09/27, with a length of 2744 m and a width of 60 m.
+It has an ILS CAT IIIB capability on the eastern threshold, which enables landing in low visibility and abnormal weather conditions.
+Along with the airport, Delhi, Bangalore, Kolkata, Jaipur, and Amritsar are the only 6 airports in India with ILS CAT IIIB which helps flights land safely, even with visibility as low as 50 metres.
+As of March 2024, the runway is being revamped to handle more flights and bigger aircraft like the Airbus A350 and Boeing 787.
+It will have new ground lights for aircraft operations, introduction of three new link taxiways and extension of the runway end safety area (RESA).

 Terminals

-The airport has two operational terminals and one under construction:

 Terminal 1

-The original terminal, built to complement Charbagh Railway Station's architecture.
+The original terminal, built in 1986 to cater government and private officials and flights, has been designed to complement the architecture of Lucknow Charbagh railway station.
 It has two arrival and three departing gates as well as two immigration counters.
 The terminal was expanded in 1996.

-It is now used for international flights after the opening of Terminal 2 in 2012.

-Terminal 1 will be demolished in the second phase of the CCSI airport expansion project to link Terminal 2 and Terminal 3.
+It is currently used for only international flights after the opening of Terminal 2 in 2012.
+It has only basic facilities available to cater to the needs of passengers.
+It will be demolished in the second phase of the airport expansion project to link Terminals 2 and 3.

 Terminal 2

-Terminal 2 was originally built to become the international terminal.
-However, owing to the growing domestic traffic it was made the domestic terminal, leaving Terminal 1 to be the international terminal.

-The terminal was inaugurated by then civil aviation minister Ajit Singh on 19 May 2012 before opening on 2 June 2012.
-With five boarding gates, Terminal 2 is used for domestic flights.

-Terminal 2 of Lucknow Airport deals with huge passenger traffic every year.

-Air traffic growth has put some pressure on aerodromes as of 2017.

-Minister of State for Civil Aviation said, "project management consultant has been awarded for expansion of existing terminal building for an estimated cost of Rs 8.80 billion".